nazhahmir/sonics/README.md

 `style`: characteristics of the song.
 Might include information about male or female voices, instrumental details, and setting of the song.

 `bit_rate`: Bit Rate of the generated song.
-Initially, it can vary, but before training the bitrate of a song gets downscaled to a unique number.
+Initially, it can vary.
+But before training, the bitrate of a song gets downscaled to a unique number.

 `source`: Was the song generated from Suno or Udio.